Raman Spectroscopy

 Enhanced Analysis Capabilities

-- First, it provides chemical information without sample preparation
+- It provides chemical information without sample preparation

-- Second, it works on virtually any material
+- Raman works on any non-metal material that has molecular vibrations

 - Finally, it doesn't damage the sample